Bulldog News

 Garfield’s Messenger has been in existence since 1922.
 Currently under faculty advisor Mr. Tim Zimmerman, its staff has about 35 students.
 The Messenger reaches a diverse population of over 2000 students, faculty, parents, community members, and friends and family of students.
 It provides Garfield High School and the community news, information on what is going on, entertainment, and more.

 Challenged by the pandemic and budget cuts, The Messenger is fighting for survival.
-To sustain itself, please subscribe to this twice-a-month newsletter.
+Please subscribe to this twice-a-month newsletter.
 In addition to subscriptions, donations are a much-needed source of revenue.

 Let’s support our Bulldogs!